FOREX-Dollar slips as bond yields drop and investor sentiment strengthens

 By Saikat Chatterjee

-LONDON, March 3 (Reuters) - The U.S. dollar fell on Wednesday as investor sentiment improved and government bond yields extended their retreat, while commodity-linked currencies such as the Australian and Canadian dollars rose.
+LONDON, March 3 (Reuters) - The U.S. dollar fell on Wednesday as investor sentiment improved and government bond yields extended their retreat, while commodity-linked currencies such as the Australian and Canadian dollars held on to recent gains.

-Bonds have been at the centre of a storm in markets in recent weeks, following a jump in yields globally.
-Investors were betting an economic recovery would lift inflation and lead central banks to normalise monetary policy as economies recover from the COVID-19 pandemic.
+A jump in government bond yields in recent weeks has rattled financial markets.
+Investors scaled up their bets that economic recovery, helped along by a big U.S. fiscal stimulus package, would lift inflation and lead central banks to normalise monetary policy as economies recover from the COVID-19 pandemic.

 Global stocks dropped from near record highs and prices of commodities wobbled.

-But this week has seen some calm return to the market, with yields dropping and stocks rising.
+But this week has seen some calm return to the market, with yields dropping and stocks rebounding.

-Analysts said they expected Federal Reserve Chair Jerome Powell to reiterate on Thursday recent comments from fellow policymakers that any rises in rates would be gradual and that the U.S. economy was still far from the Fed's goals.
+Analysts said they expected Federal Reserve Chair Jerome Powell to reiterate on Thursday recent comments by fellow policymaker that any rises in rates would be gradual and that the U.S. economy was still far from the bank's goals.

 "The Fed is rightly more concerned about the speed of the move rather than the move higher in yields.
 The comments should help to dampen volatility in the bond market and the U.S. dollar's upward momentum in the near-term," MUFG analysts said in a note.

-The Aussie AUD=D3 rose 0.1% to $0.7828, building on gains of about 0.7% the previous two days, after data showed the Australian economy grew much faster than expected in the fourth quarter.
+The Aussie AUD=D3 held flat on the day at $0.7819, keeping its gains of about 0.7% the previous two days, after data showed the Australian economy grew much faster than expected in the fourth quarter.

-The Norwegian crown NOK=D3, EURNOK=D3, another commodity-linked currency, traded mostly higher against the dollar and the euro after advancing about 1% in each of the past two sessions.
+The Norwegian crown NOK=D3, EURNOK=D3, another commodity-linked currency, strengthened versus the dollar and the euro after advancing in each of the past two sessions.

 European Central Bank board member Fabio Panetta said the bloc's monetary authority should expand bond purchases or even increase the quota earmarked for them if needed to keep yields down.